we-ready/notebook/English/junior.5.md

 ### A

-Mr Smith said, "John is a good worker".
+Mr. Smith said, "John is a good worker".
-Mr Smith said that john was a good worker.
+Mr. Smith said that john was a good worker.

-John said,"I want to forget the past".
+John said, "I want to forget the past".
 John said that he wanted to forget the past.

-John said,"I can get on well with the people here."
+John said, "I can get on well with the people here."
 John said that he could get on well with the people there.

 ### B

-Mr Smith said, "John told me all about his past three weeks ago."
+Mr. Smith said, "John told me all about his past three weeks ago."
-Mr Smith said that John had told him all about his past three weeks before.
+Mr. Smith said that John had told him all about his past three weeks before.

 Bob's wife said, "Bob, you forgot your wallet this morning."
 Bob's wife told him that he had forgotten his wallet that morning.

 ### C

-John said to Bob,"I haven't seen your wallet."
+John said to Bob, "I haven't seen your wallet."
 John told Bob that he hadn't seen his wallet.

-Mr Smith said to the workers, "John has worked very hard and I want him to stay."
+Mr. Smith said to the workers, "John has worked very hard and I want him to stay."
-Mr Smith told the workers that John had worked very hard and that he wanted him to stay.
+Mr. Smith told the workers that John had worked very hard and that he wanted him to stay.

 ## TEXT

 ONCE A THIEF, ALWAYS A THIEF?

-Mr Smith, the bossof a small factory, once hired a young worker called John Hill.
-On the first day, Mr Smith took John to one of his workshopsand introduced him to the other workers.
-The men introduced themselvesto John and showed him around the factory.
+Mr. Smith, the boss of a small factory, once hired a young worker called John Hill.
+On the first day, Mr. Smith took John to one of his workshops and introduced him to the other workers.
+The men introduced themselves to John and showed him around the factory.
 Then John started to work.

 John was good at his job.
 Soon he got a rise.
 And he got on well with his workmates.
 He hoped they would like him.

 But one morning John noticed that his workmates were looking at him and talking in low voices.
 Then Bob, one of his workmates, came up to him and asked whether it was true that he had been a thief and had just come out of prison.
-John?s heart sank.
+John's heart sank.
 He had been afraid of this all along.
 He told them that he had been in prison, but he was no longer a thief and wanted to forget the past.

-The  workers  went to Mr Smith  and  asked him  to  fire  John.
-Mr Smith explained to them that John had told him all about his past when he asked for a job  in  his factory.
+The workers went to Mr. Smith and asked him to fire John.
+Mr. Smith explained to them that John had told him all about his past when he asked for a job in his factory.
 That showed John was honest.
-Since a  lot of people make mistakes in life, Mr Smith wanted to give John a chance.
+Since a lot of people make mistakes in life, Mr. Smith wanted to give John a chance.
 The workers went back and John stayed.
 But after that they were not as friendly to him as before.

 One afternoon about a week later, Bob could not find his wallet.
 He went to

 John and asked whether he had seen his wallet.
 But John said he knew nothing about it.
 When Bob tried to catch hold of his arm, John hit him in the face.
 Bob fell to the ground and blood ran down his nose.

-Mr Smith came out to see what was happening.
+Mr. Smith came out to see what was happening.
 The workers again asked him to let John go.
 They said they would all leave if John stayed.
-Mr Smith knew what that would mean.
+Mr. Smith knew what that would mean.
 So he had to give in and say sorry to John.

 Just at that moment, in came a woman.
 It was Bob's wife.
 She called out, "Bob, you forgot your wallet when you left home this morning.
 I thought you would need it, so I brought it over to you".